goodlyjunk/annotator-content-analysis/CONTRIBUTING.md

 I've tried to enumerate all the interesting and useful parts of all the above, so that you can Google the pieces easily.
 Developer support for this stuff is all great since it's pretty much cutting edge and widely accepted as the way to go.

-The only thing we're not doing which would be great but not possible (Python has too many benefits for research) is isomorphic Redux, which just means the server also is in JavaScript and runs Redux. **[This problem may no longer be an issue?]**
+The only thing we're not doing which would be great but not possible (Python has too many benefits for research) is isomorphic Redux, which just means the server also is in JavaScript and runs Redux.

+#Additional information

+###React Routing

+The part of the url after the `#` becomes the route fed into `routes.js`.
+The route for each `Route` tag is decided by the `path` property.
+The default url `http://localhost:3001/app/#/topics/0` means that the `App` and `TopicHighlighter` component are both rendered, with `TopicHighlighter` as the child component of `App` and the `0` in the url the `:articleId` parameter for that `Route`.
+Thus, `/` only renders `App`, while going to `/topics/0` then renders `TopicHighlighter` as the child of the `App` component.
+The same idea can be applied to the `Quiz` component at the path `/quiz`.